Skip to section

 For example, the Branch Verve and the Autonomous ErgoChair.
 Really, Tom’s Guide?

-- I will be transparent about which brands I have commercial relationships with (I often lose money by recommending certain brands, but I do it anyway).
+- I am transparent about which brands I have commercial relationships with (I often lose money by recommending certain brands, but I do it anyway).

 - I have personally tested a lot of chairs in my home office.
 If I couldn’t buy one, I would visit a showroom and test it there, or I would convince a manufacturer to send me a review model.